pt fr it es uk

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Marisol sea water temperatures peak in the range 19 to 22°C (66 to 72°F) on around the 5th of September and are at their coldest on about the 5th of February, in the range 13 to 17°C (55 to 63°F).
-Marisol sea water temperatures are highest at the beginning of September.
+Marisol sea water temperatures peak in the range 19 to 22°C (66 to 72°F) on around the 6th of September and are at their minimum on about the 5th of February, in the range 13 to 17°C (55 to 63°F).
+Marisol sea water temperatures are warmest in the first week of September.
 Surfers should use a 2mm long sleeve shorty or a 3/2mm spring wetsuit if the wind is up.
-The coldest sea water temperatures at Marisol at the beginning of February are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.
+The minimum sea water temperatures at Marisol at the beginning of February are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.

 Actual sea surface water temperatures close to shore at Marisol can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Marisol.
 Refer to our detailed weather forecasts for this information.